 Under the terms of our Exclusive Technology Option Agreement with Patobios Limited, we have the right to purchase Patobios' assets related to the CRA, including patents and other intellectual property rights, for approximately \$10.8 million CAD, of which \$7.8 million CAD is payable in cash and \$3.0 million CAD is payable in our common stock, subject to adjustment as described below.
 Upon signing the agreement in September 2008 we paid Patobios a \$200,000 CAD cash option fee (\$188,000 USD) for the right to test and an exclusive option to purchase the assets during the nine-month period ending June 4, 2009.
 On June 12, 2009 we paid Patobios an additional \$522,000 CAD cash option fee (\$471,000 USD) to extend the option period until December 4, 2009.
 We have the option to extend this period for one additional six-month option period ending June 4, 2010 by paying Patobios a cash option fee of \$650,000 CAD.
 If during any option period we purchase these assets, the cash portion of the purchase price will be reduced by a portion of the related option fee we paid for such period based on the number of days remaining in the period.
-In addition, if during an option period we identify a set of ligands that bind to an orphan GPCR using the assay technology, Patobios will have the option to require us to purchase these assets for the same price we would be required to pay if we elected to purchase them.
-While we are currently evaluating the utility of these assets for our GPCR program, we are not required to and are not currently attempting to identify any ligands that bind to an orphan GPCR using the assay technology.
+In addition, if during an option period we identify a set of ligands that bind to an orphan GPCR using the assay technology, Patobios will have the option to require us to purchase these assets for our GPCR program, we are not required to and are not currently attempting to identify any ligands that bind to an orphan GPCR using the assay technology.